azarz/gentriNet/README.md

 path/to/img1.jpg path/to/img2.jpg 0
 path/to/img2.jpg path/to/img3.jpg 1
 ```
-with 0 meaning no gentrification between the first and second image and 1 meaning the opposite
+with 0 meaning no gentrification between the first and second image and 1 meaning the opposite.

 Rename this file as retrain.txt and place it in the same directory as __gentriNetConvServer2.py__
 You should edit the gentriNetConvServer2.py lines corresponding to learning rates, number of iterations etc. according to your needs.